tariqahmed1912/internship-kloudle/docs/production_setup.md

 sudo rm -rf /usr/local/bin/node*
 ```

-Go to home directory and remove any node or node_modules directory, if exists.
+Go to home directory and remove any node or node_modules directory, if it exists.

-You can verify your uninstallation by these commands; they should not output anything.
+You can verify your uninstallation by running these commands; they should not return any output.
 ```bash
 which node
 which nodejs